tus/tus-resumable-upload-protocol/protocol.md

 value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged.
 The order of this list MUST represent the order using which the partial uploads are concatenated without adding, modifying or removing any bytes.
-This merge request MAY even happen if all or some of the corresponding partial uploads are not finished.
+This merge request SHOULD happen if all of the corresponding partial uploads are finished.

+The merge request MAY even be sent before all partial uploads are finished.
+This feature MUST be explicitly announced by the server by including the `concatenation-unfinished` element in the `TUS-Extension` header.

 The server MAY delete partial uploads once they are concatenated but they MAY be used multiple times for forming a final resource.